Opiate Withdrawal and Detox

-Buprenorphine is commonly used for the treatment of alcoholism, but this medication is also shown to be a highly effective treatment for opiate withdrawal.
+Buprenorphine, also known as Suboxone or Subutex, is commonly used for the treatment of alcoholism, but this medication is also shown to be a highly effective treatment for opiate withdrawal.
 As a partial agonist, buprenorphine does not mimic the full effects of stronger opiates, such as hydrocodone.
 The drug helps to decrease symptoms of withdrawal and opioid cravings, which helps patients stay motivated in treatment.

 Get Help for an Opiate Addiction